OKC ZOO AND PEPSI ANNOUNCE WINNERS OF ANNUAL STATEWIDE STUDENT ART CONTEST

 Honor Roll recipients will receive a certificate and their designs will be on display at the OKC Zoo.

-AZA Choice: Fabian Ramirez, 11th grade, Guthrie, Guthrie High School, Lindsey Baker’s class.
+Wildlife Protector: Fabian Ramirez Esparza, 12th grade, Guthrie, Guthrie High School, Lindsey Baker’s class.

-This year’s contest winners will be recognized in a virtual award presentation, hosted by the OKC Zoo and Pepsi, later this month, at which time their art designs will be debuted.
+Contest winners will be recognized in an award presentation, hosted by the OKC Zoo and Pepsi, later this month, at which time their art designs will be debuted.

 The Oklahoma City Zoo is currently in its summer hours and open daily from 8 a.m. to 5 p.m. with the last entry no later than 4 p.m.
 Purchase advance tickets at www.okczoo.org/tickets and avoid the entry lines.
 A summer deal just for you, the Zoo is offering free general admission for guests, weekday afternoons during August 2-6; 9-13 and 16-20.
 Advance reservations are required at www.okczoo.org/tickets for all guests and ZOOfriends members wanting to visit, capacity is limited to six people per reservation.